 Additionally, “it’s not the first time that we are making joint procurements,” she said.

-Linus Höller is a European correspondent for Defense News.
+Linus Höller is a Europe correspondent for Defense News.
 He covers international security and military developments across the continent.
 Linus holds a degree in journalism, political science and international studies, and is currently pursuing a master’s in nonproliferation and terrorism studies.